-In the world of writing, our fellow authors constantly strive to captivate readers, leaving a lasting impact on their hearts and minds.
+In the world of writing, we indie authors constantly strive to captivate our readers, leaving a lasting impact on their hearts and minds.

 What is defamilliarization?

 Defamiliarization, a concept coined by the Russian literary critic Viktor Shklovsky in the early 20th century, involves presenting ordinary objects, concepts, or situations in an unfamiliar or startling way.
 It is a powerful technique that challenges our perceptions and forces us to see the world through a fresh and invigorating lens.
 For writers, defamiliarization becomes a vehicle to transport readers into uncharted territories, awakening their imagination and deepening their engagement with the written word.

 So, how can writers effectively employ defamiliarization to breathe life into their creations and inspire awe in their readers?

 Let us delve into practical techniques and strategies that will empower writers to unlock the hidden beauty within the mundane and craft unforgettable literary experiences.

 Here are ten ways to use defamiliarization in literature

 Could one or more of these techniques be a good fit for your next work of fiction?

 One of the most powerful tools in a writer’s arsenal is the ability to shift perspectives.